|Monday, January 6,

 Your ability to translate ideas into physical form, even if in simple terms such as drawing.

 Portfolios should be designed and formatted for on-screen viewing.
 Maximum file size is 25 MB.

 For each project, list the applicant’s name, the project’s date, and an indication as to whether the project was academic, office-related, or personal.
 In the case of collaborative or professional work, the contribution by the applicant must be precisely described.

 The organization of the portfolio is a design exercise.
 It should be clear, succinct, and thoughtfully composed to best reflect your interests and skills.
 The quality of the work is of greater importance than quantity.

 Please note: Photographs of landscapes (including travel photographs) as examples of creative work are not acceptable except from studio arts applicants with a major in photography.

 Provide work that demonstrates the ability to take an idea and adeptly convey it visually.
 Include a wide range of drawings, such as landscapes, human figures, and perspectives.
 Hand drawings, particularly gestural drawings, are strongly encouraged.

 Photographic or photo static reproductions must show work in the visual arts or design that has been executed by the applicant.
 The work should include examples of freehand drawings, and three-dimensional work executed by the applicant.
-The committee place emphasis on drawing skills.
+The committee places emphasis on drawing skills.
 Those applying for advanced placement or for a second professional degree are expected to submit examples of work demonstrating their ability to pursue study at an advanced level

-Applicants with backgrounds in landscape architecture, architecture, or environmental design are expected to present a high quality portfolio showing well-developed graphic skills and a well-developed sense of design, space, form and volume.
+Applicants with backgrounds in landscape architecture, architecture, or environmental design are expected to present a high-quality portfolio showing well-developed graphic skills and a well-developed sense of design, space, form, and volume.
 Photographs of models help and should be used when possible.
 Show at least three steps of design development in a specific project and your progression/thought process.
 The committee assumes your portfolio and its format represent your best abilities in design.